-The Nitsch Team’s design provides environmental, social, and economic benefits to Kennedy Street by incorporating increased landscaping into the streetscape that collects and infiltrates stormwater.
+Nitsch provided environmental, social, and economic benefits to Kennedy Street by incorporating increased landscaping into the streetscape that collects and infiltrates stormwater.
 The project includes 33 inter-connected green infrastructure Best Management Practices (BMPs), including bioretention curb extensions, landscape infiltration gaps, permeable pavers, and dry wells.
-These BMPs create a long, slow path for stormwater to travel, thereby managing (treating, detaining, and infiltrating) a much larger contributing drainage area instead of allowing it to rapidly discharge to the combined sewer.
-Additionally, the Nitsch Team incorporated a number of complete street strategies into Kennedy Street, including roadway sharrows and stormwater curb extensions that serve as traffic calming measures.
+We also incorporated a number of Complete Streets strategies into Kennedy Street, including roadway sharrows and stormwater curb extensions that serve as traffic calming measures.
 Seat walls with engraved art, new street furniture, and 35 additional street trees provide enhanced shading and improve the pedestrian experience.
 We guided the project through the complex permitting required by the District Department of Transportation (DDOT), the District Department of the Environment (DDOE), and various other permitting authorities, and led a thorough public education and outreach effort.